danielsularea/lily.work/writing/_posts/2020-01-26-notes-on-deploying-to-netlify-with-jekyll-bliss.md

 Error: File to import not found or unreadable: vendor/pygments
 ```

+## Layouts is nesting whole HTML documents
+This is probably the worst hiccup in my opinion.
+It seems that the order in which Bliss is compiling pug and Jekyll is compiling pages using layouts is off.
+This means I end up nesting an entire HTML document within the body of another one.

+This happens unpredictably.
+Every now and then, the order lines up and I get a perfectly normal document.

+This honestly might be the deal breaker that churns me from Jekyll altogether.

 ## Overall, Netlify is awesome
 I can't believe I didn't migrate over earlier.
 At the small scale projects I'm working with, it's free and is so much more powerful than Github Pages.
-I might abandon Jekyll soon altogether.
+Despite all the years with Jekyll, I'm okay with dropping it.
+I might play around with Harp instead.